japila-books/apache-spark-internals/docs/ExecutorAllocationManager.md

 validateSettings(): Unit
 ----

-`validateSettings` makes sure that the xref:ROOT:spark-dynamic-allocation.adoc#settings[settings for dynamic allocation] are correct.
+`validateSettings` makes sure that the ROOT:spark-dynamic-allocation.md#settings[settings for dynamic allocation] are correct.

 `validateSettings` validates the following and throws a `SparkException` if not set correctly.